dtrelogan/react-formstate/docs/howItWorks.md

 }
 ```

-and if you inject it
+you can use react-formstate to inject it into your state.

 ```es6
 constructor(props) {